-Appendix A provides comprehensive responses to the first and second draft of the IRP narrative, addressing all feedback and questions Cascade has received throughout the IRP process.
-Appendix A provides a brief insight to how Customers were notified of Cascade's Integrated Resource Plan through bill inserts.
-This appendix also includes TAG presentations and minutes, ensuring that all stakeholders have access to detailed information and discussions.
+Appendix A provides comprehensive responses to the first draft of the IRP narrative, addressing all feedback and questions Cascade has received throughout the IRP process.
+It also includes TAG presentations and minutes, ensuring that all stakeholders have access to detailed information and discussions.
 This level of transparency is crucial for building trust and fostering open communication, as it allows stakeholders to see how their input is considered and integrated into the planning process.
 By maintaining transparency, Cascade demonstrates its commitment to accountability and collaborative decision-making.